W3rni0/DownUnderCTF_2021/readme.md

 `nc pwn-2021.duc.tf 31906`

 ### Solution
-With the challenge we're given a command to run, this command (`nc`) connects to a server identified with the domain pwn-2021.duc.tf and interacts with a service running on port `31906`, running it gives us the following:
+With the challenge we're given a command to run, this command (`nc`) connects to a server identified with the domain pwn-2021.duc.tf and interacts with a service running on port `31906`, running it returns the following question from the server:

 ```
 wh47 15 y0ur n4m3 h4ck3r?
 ```

-Entering a name starts printing the hacker manifesto, this is an essay written in the 80s by "The Mentor" after his arrest and is considered a major piece of the hacker culture, the full essay is linked below and worth a read if you consider yourself part of the hacking community.
+Entering a name will starts printing the hacker manifesto, this is an essay written in the 80s by "The Mentor" after his arrest and is considered a major piece of the hacker culture, the full essay is linked below and worth a read if you consider yourself part of the hacking community.

 After printing the essay, the following line is written:
 ```